Current Federal Debt and Deficit

 JUMP TO SECTION

-Every month the U.S. Treasury releases data on the federal budget, including the current deficit or surplus.
-The following contains budget data for December 2024, the third month of fiscal year (FY) 2025.
+Every month, the U.S. Treasury releases data on the federal budget, including the current deficit or surplus.
+The following contains budget data for September 2025the final month of fiscal year (FY) 2025.

 Current Federal Deficit